 MoneySupermarket.com / MoneySavingExpert.com – 150% of carbon footprint offset

 Moneysupermarket.com Group PLC, which own several leading financial portals including MoneySuperMarket and MoneySavingExpert, reports on its corporate website that it has taken bold steps to go beyond carbon neutrality.
 We’ll let their own statement explain how they have done this:

 Confused.com – 100% of carbon footprint offset (including retrospective catch-up)

 Confused.com explains in their policy that they have purchased enough carbon offsets to be able to declare that they have been carbon neutral since the website was founded in 2002.
-This is a truly inspiring commitment that we hope other UK businesses will also be inspired by.
+This is a truly inspiring commitment that we hope other UK businesses will also be encouraged by.